meshach567/traveltour/README.md

-# Travel UI Website
+# Travel TOUR Website

-This project is a travel UI website built using Next.js 14 and TailwindCSS, inspired by the JavaScript Mastery YouTube tutorial.
+This project is a traveltour website built using Next.js 14 and TailwindCSS, inspired by the JavaScript Mastery YouTube tutorial.
 It showcases various travel destinations, complete with beautiful images and descriptions to inspire wanderlust.

 ## Features